SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 > NOTE: Some of these utilities may already be installed by default.

+## Changing the Terminal Settings.

+* I right-click the terminal, select `Preferences` from the pop-up menu, and perform the following actions:

+    * Change the terminal size to 112 columns and 24 rows,

+    * Activate the `Custom font` and change the size to 16pt.

+    * Never `Allow blinking text` within the terminal,

+    * Set the `Cursor shape` to `Block`, if required, and,

+    * Disable the `Cursor blinking` within the terminal.

+> NOTE: I change these settings so that screenshots and screencasts will clearly display my prompts in the terminal.
+Also, I'm old.
+Even with glasses, I'm still old.

-# Changing Some Settings.
+## Changing Some System Settings.

+* I open the `Settings` menu from the System menu (top-right of the screen) or the Apps menu (𐄡).

+* I change to `Dark` mode at `Settings > Appearance > Style`, if required.

+---

+* I change the `Position of New Icons` to `Top Left` at `Settings > Ubuntu Desktop > Desktop Icons > Position of New Icons`, if required.

-* I change the location of the Dock at `Settings > Ubuntu Desktop > Dock > Position on screen > Bottom`,
+* I change the `Position on screen` of the Dock to `Bottom` at `Settings > Ubuntu Desktop > Dock > Position on screen`, if required.

-* I change the volumes visibility on the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behaviour > Show Volumes and Devices`, if required.
+* I deactivate the `Show Volumes and Devices` option for the Dock at `Settings > Ubuntu Desktop > Dock > Configure dock behaviour > Show Volumes and Devices`, if required.

-* I change where new icons appear at `Settings > Ubuntu Desktop > Position of New Icons`, if required.

-* I change to Dark Mode at `Settings > Appearance > Style`, if required.
+---

-* I change the monitor layout at `Settings > Displays`, if required.
+* I change the monitor layout at `Settings > Screen Display`, if required.

+---

-* I reduce the animation in the UI at `Settings > Accessibility > Reduce Animation`.
+* I reduce the animation in the UI at `Settings > Accessibility > Seeing > Reduce Animation`.

-* I change the size of all text in the UI at `Settings > Accessibility > Large Text`.
+* I change the size of all text in the UI at `Settings > Accessibility > Seeing > Large Text`.

 * I change the cursor size in the UI at `Settings > Accessibility > Cursor Size`.

 * I turn off the blinking cursor in the terminal at `Settings > Accessibility > Typing > Cursor Blinking`.

-* At the terminal `Hamburger Menu > Preferences > Unnamed > Text tab`, I perform the following actions:

-    * Change the terminal size to 92 columns and 24 rows,

-    * Never allow blinking text within the terminal,

-    * Disable the cursor blinking within the terminal, and

-    * Activate the custom font and change the size to 18pt.

-> NOTE: These settings are used so that screenshots and screencasts are clearly captured.
-Also, my eyesight is that of someone in their mid-50s.
-Oh, wait...

 * I update my system: